 But in my view, one factor is perhaps more important than all of those listed above.
 This is the “freeloader” problem.
 The freeloader problem stems from the fact that the major benefits unions provide to workers are the wages and conditions that result from enterprise bargaining agreements (EBA’s) and that these benefits accrue to workers who are covered by the EBA whether or not they are members of the union.

 - If paying tax was voluntary how many people would pay it?

 - How many businesses are successful in charging for services that people can get for free?

 If you think that the answer to one or both of these questions is “nil”, then the decline in union membership should not really come as a major surprise to you.

-To an extent freeloaders have always been a problem for unions.
-But it was less of problem when union preference clauses required employers to either specifically appoint unionists to jobs, or at least to advise the union before hand of job vacancies, and to give unionists preference for retention in employment in redundancy situations, ahead of non-unionists.
+To an extent, freeloaders have always been a problem for unions.
+But it was less of a problem when union preference clauses required employers to either specifically appoint unionists to jobs, or at least to advise the union beforehand of job vacancies, and to give unionists preference for retention in employment in redundancy situations, ahead of non-unionists.

 Union preference clauses were made unlawful on the basis that they discriminated against non-unionists.
 It is true that they did.
 But their removal effectively means unionists are now more vulnerable to discrimination.

 Freedom of association laws prohibits discrimination on the basis of union membership.
 But cases are expensive to run and are unlikely to be successful if an employer can come up with some reasonably plausible excuse for treating a union member less favourably than a non-union member.
 In practice, this is not terribly difficult.